Grazing (behaviour): Graminivory

-Coprophagy

-Rabbits are herbivores that feed by grazing on grass, forbs, and leafy weeds.
-They graze heavily and rapidly for about the first half-hour of a grazing period (usually in the late afternoon), followed by about half an hour of more selective feeding.
-If the environment is relatively non-threatening, the rabbit remains outdoors for many hours, grazing at intervals.
-Their diet contains large amounts of cellulose, which is hard to digest.
-Rabbits solve this problem by using a form of hindgut fermentation.
-They pass two distinct types of feces: hard droppings and soft black viscous pellets, the latter of which are known as caecotrophs and are immediately eaten (coprophagy).
-Rabbits reingest their own droppings (rather than chewing the cud as do cattle and many other grazers) to digest their food further and extract sufficient nutrients.
+Cecotrophy

+For lagomorphs (rabbits, hares, pikas), easily digestible food is processed in the gastrointestinal tract & expelled as regular feces.
+But to get nutrients out of hard-to-digest fiber, lagomorphs ferment fiber in the cecum (in the GI tract) and then expel the contents as cecotropes, which are reingested (cecotrophy).
+The cecotropes are then absorbed in the small intestine to utilize the nutrients.
+This process is different from cows chewing their cud but with similar results.

 Capybara (Hydrochoerus hydrochaeris) are herbivores that graze mainly on grasses and aquatic plants, as well as fruit and tree bark.
 As with other grazers, they can be very selective, feeding on the leaves of one species and disregarding other species surrounding it.
 They eat a greater variety of plants during the dry season, as fewer plants are available.
 While they eat grass during the wet season, they have to switch to more abundant reeds during the dry season.
 The capybara's jaw hinge is not perpendicular; hence, it chews food by grinding back-and-forth rather than side-to-side.

-Capybara are coprophagous as a means of obtaining bacterial gut flora to help digest the cellulose in the grass that forms their normal diet, and to extract the maximum protein and vitamins from their food.
+Like lagomorphs, capybara create, expel & eat cecotropes (cecotrophy) to get more nutrition from their food.

 They may also regurgitate food to masticate again, similar to cud-chewing by a cow.
-As with other rodents, the front teeth of capybara grow continually to compensate for the constant wear from eating grasses; their cheek teeth also grow continuously.
+As with other rodents, the front teeth of capybara grow continually to compensate for the constant wear from eating grasses.
+Their cheek teeth also grow continuously.